-Companies that have fully shut down were given a one-time compensation of €4000.
+Companies that had fully shut down were given a one-time compensation of €4000.
 If closures lasted past the 5th of April 2020, companies could receive an additional €160 per day of shutdown.

 Companies/self-employed that were still open but suffering massive losses could also apply to a compensation scheme.
-The loss of turnover had to be at least 60% compared to the same period last year (reference period is March 14, 2020 to April 30, 2020).
+The loss of turnover had to be at least 60% compared to the same period last year (reference period was March 14, 2020 to April 30, 2020).
 See here.

 €100 million worth of publicly guaranteed loans of up to 12 months to be taken out before the end of the calendar year.

 €1 billion: Property evaluations for companies were not published before September 2020 and company property tax payments were not due until then.

 €20 million: Government paid for 100 000 employee’s utility fees (water, gas and electricity) for 1 month who were facing technical unemployment.

 Brussels (FAQ, see point 2 for measures for businesses and self-employed workers, including 4,000€ compensation, city tax relief)

 More info :

 Self-employed workers could apply for a monthly "bridging grant" (droit passerelle) of up to €1,290 (€1,614 for families), which means social contributions didn't have to be paid for a certain period of time.
 More info here, applications here at national level, and here for Flanders.

 National measures specific to the music sector or to culture in general

--The music sector can benefit from the above-mentioned general measures.
+-The music sector could benefit from the above-mentioned general measures.

 It was announced on 7 April 2020 that culture would receive €8,4m from the above mentioned €50m emergency fund for sectors most impacted by the confinement measures.